akshayaprabakaran/mechacats-refactor/README.md

 # Mechacats
-Mechacats is a mechanical cat model written in Ruby that supports speed and color computations of different cat breeds.
+Mechacats is a mechanical cat model written in Ruby that supports speed and color computations for different cat breeds.
 It is tested using Rspec, a ruby testing tool.

 # Refactoring Methods Followed for Mechacats